|Responsible Executive:||Finance and Administration|

 - Travel Clinic

 All services provided by University Health Services may be associated with a fee.
-Eligible students, their spouses and dependents may choose to defer University Health Center charges against their eligible student’s account or authorize University Health Services to bill their insurance carrier.
+Eligible students may choose to defer University Health Center charges against their account or authorize University Health Services to bill their insurance carrier.
 Students may have their charges billed to an approved third party payer.
 All others are expected to pay in full at the time services are rendered.

 C. Workers Compensation Injuries